AN ACT RELATING TO LAWSUITS ARISING FROM EXERCISE OF RIGHT TO FREEDOM OF SPEECH OR TO PETITION GOVERNMENT FOR REDRESS OF GRIEVANCES

 (B) the defendant’s acts caused actual injury to the plaintiff.

 (2) In making its determination, the court shall consider the pleadings and supporting and opposing affidavits stating the facts upon which the liability or defense is based.

 (f)(1) If the court grants the special motion to strike, the court shall award costs and reasonable attorney’s fees to the defendant.
 If the court denies the special motion to strike and finds the motion is frivolous or is intended solely to cause unnecessary delay, the court shall award costs and reasonable attorney’s fees to the plaintiff.

 (2) Neither the court’s ruling on the special motion to strike nor the fact that it made such a ruling shall be admissible in evidence at any later stage of the case, and no burden of proof or degree of proof otherwise applicable shall be affected by the ruling.

-(g) An order granting or denying a special motion to strike shall be appealable as an interlocutory order under Rule 5 of the Vermont Rules of Appellate Procedure.
+(g) An order granting or denying a special motion to strike shall be appealable in the same manner as an interlocutory order under Rule 5 of the Vermont Rules of Appellate Procedure.

-(h) This section shall not apply to any enforcement action brought by the state of Vermont or any political subdivision thereof.
+(h) This section shall not apply to any enforcement action or criminal proceeding brought by the state of Vermont or any political subdivision thereof.

 (i) As used in this section, “the exercise, in connection with a public issue, of the right to freedom of speech or to petition the government for redress of grievances under the United States or Vermont Constitution” includes: